 How Axes Approaches TMJ Treatment in Lake St. Louis, MO

-Axes Physical Therapy takes a comprehensive, individualized approach to treating Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
-Our TMJ treatments in Lake St. Louis, MO are designed to reduce jaw pain by identifying and targeting the root causes specific to each patient, promoting long-term relief and improved functionality.
+Our approach to treating Temporomandibular Joint Dysfunction (TMD) and TMJ disorders at Axes Physical Therapy is both holistic and personalized.
+Our TMJ treatments in Lake St. Louis, MO aim to relieve jaw pain by targeting the underlying causes unique to each patient, ensuring that every aspect of care contributes to lasting relief and improved function.

 Core Components of TMD Treatment in Lake St. Louis, MO